dhij/theplaybook/content/docs/deploy-hugo-to-github-pages.md

 baseurl: "http://theplaybook.dev/"
 ```

-- Update the baseurl in config.yml with your domain
+- Update the baseurl in config.yml with your domain.
+Please note that the HTTPS is enforced through Github Pages

 Once the commit for the baseurl change is pushed, the Github Action will run the deploy job and you should be able to access the site via your custom domain.
 It might take some time for your DNS provider to update your domain and the newly-created records to take effect.